Menachem's Writings Follow theKuch on Twitter

 or Obnoxious Facebook Friends

-Although it is likely that the early Christians knew about this form of intervention from their Jewish background, they too see an importance in praying for some one who is sick.
+Although it is likely that the early Christians knew about this form of Divine-Human intervention from their Jewish background, they too see an importance in praying for some one who is sick.
 Thus James, 5:15, "And the prayer offered in faith will make the sick person well; the Lord will raise him up.
 If he has sinned, he will be forgiven."

 "Jewish friends, please say tehillim [Psalms] for Anna bas Riva Gisa, a 15 year-old girl that just got hit by a car.
 No other details at this time."